Laramie County School District is seeking qualified applicants for the following position(s):

 Other Functions: Performs other related duties as assigned for the purpose of ensuring the efficient and effective functioning of the work unit.

-Responsibility: Responsibilities include: working under limited supervision using standardized practices and/or methods; leading, guiding, and/or coordinating others; utilization of some resources from other work units is often required to perform the job's functions.
-There is a continual opportunity to impact the organization's services.
+Responsibility: Responsibilities include: working under limited supervision using standardized practices and/or methods; directing other persons within a small work unit; utilization of some resources from other work units may be required to perform the job's functions.
+There is a continual opportunity to significantly impact the organizationís services.

-Work Environment: The usual and customary methods of performing the job's functions require the following physical demands: some lifting, carrying, pushing, and/or pulling, some stooping, kneeling, crouching, and/or crawling and significant fine finger dexterity.
-Generally the job requires 40% sitting, 40% walking, and 20% standing.
+Work Environment: The usual and customary methods of performing the job's functions require the following physical demands: occasional lifting, carrying, pushing, and/or pulling, some stooping, kneeling, crouching, and/or crawling and significant fine finger dexterity.
+Generally the job requires 34% sitting, 33% walking, and 33% standing.
 The job is performed in a generally hazard free environment.

 If you are interested in submitting your application to this position click on

 the "Apply Now" button above.
 You must register with Eduation America Network to complete the application process.

 Registration is free and only takes a few minutes.
 You will be asked to verify you email address.
 Once your email address

 is verified and you complete the registration process you will be able to apply to this and other jobs posted on Education